peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.
+* <code>java.lang.IllegalStateException</code> - This object's type does not represent a number (for this purpose, infinity, not-a-number or NaN, and number values with tags represent numbers); this includes if this object is CBORObject.Null.

 * <code>java.lang.ArithmeticException</code> - This object's value is infinity or
  not-a-number (NaN).